Muslim Sahitya-Samaj: History

 The Muslim Sahitya-Samaj operated for a total of 11 years before becoming dormant.
 Professor Charu Chandra Bandopaddhay presided over the first session of the organization.
-In 1938, there were attempts to revive the organization but they did not succeed an after 1939 all activities stopped.
-Despite having Muslim in the name, it was a secular organization that had none-Muslim Bengali speakers.
+In 1938, there were attempts to revive the organization but they did not succeed and after 1939 all activities ceased.
 They supported Freedom of intellect and encourage secular traditions.
-It aim was encourage the education of Muslims.
+It aimed to promote education among Bengali Muslims.
+Despite having Muslim in its name, it was a secular organization that had non-Muslim speakers.
 The organization was by choice non-political.
 It was an organization of students and teachers.